What is car insurance?

-You are responsible for your car as soon as you buy it; before driving it anywhere, make sure it’s insured.
+You’re responsible for your car as soon as you buy it; before driving it anywhere, it’s advisable to insure it.

 How much can I insure my car for?

-With Budget Direct, you have the option of insuring your car for its market value or an agreed value.
+With Budget Direct, you can insure your car for its market value or, in some cases, for an agreed value.

-Market value is the reasonable cost to replace your vehicle with one of the same make, model, age and condition.
-Your car depreciates as it ages – the older it is, the lower its market value.
-To get an idea what your used car is worth, search for it in the Red Book.
+Market value is the reasonable cost to replace your vehicle with one of the same make, model, age, mileage and overall condition.

-- your car is less than 10 years old
+- your car is less than 10 years old; and

 - the agreed value is within an acceptable range of the market value.